britram/rains-prototype/draft-trammell-rains-protocol.md

 connections using a given transport protocol; servers and clients can also learn this information from RAINS itself (given a redirection assertion for a named zone) or from external configuration values.

+# Textual data model: RAINS Zonefiles {#zonefiles}

+[EDITOR'S NOTE: frontmatter: cbor hard to read by eye, may want to support multiple data models in future.]

+[EDITOR'S NOTE: to define.]

+## Canonical signing format {#signing-format}

+[EDITOR'S NOTE: to define, based on the zonefile format.]

 # RAINS Protocol Definition {#protocol-def}